Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | void updateEntityInPlaymode(const :ref:`Entity<class_Entity>` & entity, :ref:`RenderPipeline<class_RenderPipeline>` & renderPipeline)                |
 +------------------------------------------------------------------------------------------------------------------------------------------------------+

 Method is reponsible for pushing modified data in Play mode to :ref:`RenderPipeline<class_RenderPipeline>`.
-As a parameters it needs ``entity``, which was updated during last frame.
+As a parameter it needs ``entity``, which was updated during last frame.
 This modified data from ``entity`` is pushed into passed ``renderPipeline``.

 .. _class_method_SceneManager_submitCameraIfPossible: